-> To set up a USB drive for Time Machine:

-- 1. Physically connect the USB hard drive to your Mac. - On your Mac, go to the magnifying glass at the top right of the desktop, and search for disk utility. - 3.
-Open the Disk Utility and format your drive, as shown here.
+- > To set up a USB drive for Time Machine: - 1.
+Physically connect the USB hard drive to your Mac. - 2.
+On your Mac, go to the magnifying glass at the top right of the desktop, and search for disk utility.